ma7modnasserr/NeuronetiX-ML-intenship/README.md

 ## Contact
-For more details on this internship and the tasks, feel free to check the repository or contact me via LinkedIn.
+For more details on this internship and the tasks, feel free to check the repository or contact me via LinkedIn "https://www.linkedin.com/in/ma7modnasserr/".